Promoting diversity and inclusion

 Held in February as part of LGBT+ History Month this event brings LGBT+ professionals from a range of employers together with highly-talented students to facilitate career discussions, to share insights and perspectives on the workplace and to demonstrate that it's possible to be comfortable and successful at work while being yourself.
 An invitation is extended to LGBT+ student societies across the London region via a network of careers services and LGBT+ student societies.

-The next event will be held in February 2022.
-If you have any questions please send an email to firstname.lastname@example.org.
+The next event will be held on 17 February 2022 from 18.00 - 19.30.
+If you have any questions or are interested in attending please send an email to email@example.com.

 Supporting disabled students